 The 112 is a very low-cost dash cam which uses the same handy magnetic quick-release mount as the 312GW, so it's really convenient to remove from the car to transfer video files or even take a few photos on battery power if you're in a collision.

 It's the only dash cam here which records at a lowly 1280x720 pixels, and there is certainly less detail.
 However, the 120-degree lens means it is much easier to read number plates of oncoming cars as they're physically larger in the resulting video.
 Quality is acceptable during the day, with most registrations visible when you pause the video.

-But you'll be lucky to capture any registrations at night as detail levels really do drop off.
-However, you should still be able to prove what happened if an incident happens in front of you, even if you can't pick out the registration.
+Like most dash cams, even those costing five times as much, it can't often capture registrations at night as detail levels really drop off.
+However, you should still be able to prove what happened if an incident happens in front of you.

 There are no frills, such as Wi-Fi or GPS, nor can you review any footage or photos on the 2in screen.
 But the 112 is nice and compact and has easy-to-use buttons and menus.

-We'd recommend paying more for a 1080p dash cam, but if you have a limited budget, this is the one to get.
+We'd recommend paying more for a 1080p dash cam, but if you have a very limited budget, this is a good choice.